Wally Heider

-Wally Heider (né Wallace Beck Heider; 20 May 1922 Sheridan, Oregon – 22 March 1989) was an American recording engineer and recording studio owner who refined and advanced the art of studio and remote recording and was instrumental in recording the San Francisco Sound in the late 1960s and early 1970s, recording notable acts including Jefferson Airplane, Crosby, Stills, Nash & Young, Van Morrison, the Grateful Dead, Creedence Clearwater Revival, and Santana.
+Wally Heider (May 20, 1922 – March 22, 1989) was an American recording engineer and recording studio owner who refined and advanced the art of studio and remote recording and was instrumental in recording the San Francisco Sound in the late 1960s and early 1970s, recording notable acts including Jefferson Airplane, Crosby, Stills, Nash & Young, Van Morrison, the Grateful Dead, Creedence Clearwater Revival, and Santana.

 Heider also amassed a collection of remote recordings of Big Bands broadcasting via radio from the middle 1930s into the 1950s, preserving some of the only known recordings of complete arrangements of many notable artists of the era, including entire sections of arrangements that otherwise had to be cut from recordings made in commercial recording studios, due to timing constraints of recording technology at that time.

-Biography

 Early life and education

-Heider attended the University of Oregon music school and played saxophone in a 12-piece band he founded.
+Heider was born in Sheridan, Oregon.
+He attended the University of Oregon music school and played saxophone in a 12-piece band he founded.
 After bandleaders directed him to turn away from microphones due to his poor playing, he decided to pursue recording instead.
-Heider earned a law degree from Hasting Law School and worked as an attorney until the mid 1950s.
+Heider earned a law degree from Hastings Law School and worked as an attorney until the mid 1950s.